ml-archive/blog/source/_posts/2017-11-27-Adding-Peek-and-Pop-to-your-View-Controllers.md

 ## Conclusion

 That is all there is to peek and pop.
-Its a very powerful feature that should dramatically improve the flow of an app that implements it.
+It is a very powerful feature that should dramatically improve the flow of an app that implements it.
 It allows you to use the app in such a way where you can get glances and previews of screens without having to navigate to those screens.
 This should make any app more productive and efficient and therefore is a feature that should be supported by all app makers.

 ## Resources